-Reviewed & endorsed by the Personnel Committee - June 2021 Complaints or concerns regarding the Head teacher should be made to the Chair of the Governing Body.
-Where a staff member feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them.
-The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call 0800 028 0285 Monday to Friday 8.00am to 8.00pm email help@nspcc.org.uk Allegations Made By Children & Young People About Staff Students are encouraged to raise concerns with members of our safeguarding team, or with their Head of House.
-These staff members have all received Level 3 Child Protection training and will refer concerns, immediately, to Headteacher and Local Authority Designated Officer.
-Investigating Concerns When a concern is received by the Headteacher, Chair of Governors, or Designated Safeguarding Lead - referred to from here as the 'recipient' - they will: Meet with the person raising the concern within a reasonable time.
-The person raising the concern may be joined by a trade union or professional association representative Get as much detail as possible about the concern at this meeting, and record the information.
-If it becomes apparent the concern is not of a whistle-blowing nature, the recipient should handle the concern in line with the appropriate policy/procedure Reiterate, at this meeting, that they are protected from any unfair treatment or risk of dismissal as a result of raising the concern.
-If the concern is found to be malicious or vexatious, disciplinary action may be taken (see section 6 of this policy) Establish whether there is sufficient cause for concern to warrant further investigation.
-If there is: The recipient should then arrange a further investigation into the matter, involving the Headteacher and/or Chair of Governors, if appropriate.
+When a concern is received by the Headteacher, Chair of Governors, or Designated Safeguarding Lead - referred to from here as the 'recipient' - they will:

+- Meet with the person raising the concern at the earliest opportunity.
+The person raising the concern may be joined by a trade union or professional association representative; - Get as much detail as possible about the concern at this meeting, and record the information.
+If it becomes apparent the concern is not of a whistle-blowing nature, the recipient should handle the concern in line with the appropriate policy/procedure; - Reiterate, at this meeting, they are protected from any unfair treatment or risk of dismissal as a result of raising the concern.
+If the concern is found to be malicious or vexatious, disciplinary action may be taken; - Establish whether there is sufficient cause for concern to warrant further investigation.
+If there is; - The recipient should then arrange a further investigation into the matter, involving the Headteacher and/or Chair of Governors, if appropriate.
 In some cases, they may need to bring in an external, independent body to investigate.
-In others cases, they may need to report the matter to the police The person who raised the concern should be informed of how the matter is being investigated and an estimated timeframe for when they will be informed of the next steps
+In others cases, they may need to report the matter to the police; - The person who raised the concern should be informed of how the matter is being investigated and an estimated timeframe for when they will be informed of the next steps.

-Reviewed & endorsed by the Personnel Committee - June 2021 Outcome of the investigation Once the investigation - whether this was just the initial investigation of the concern, or whether further investigation was needed - is complete, the investigating person(s) will prepare a report detailing the findings and confirming whether or not any wrongdoing has occurred.
+7.1 Outcome of the investigation

+Once the investigation - whether this was just the initial investigation of the concern, or whether further investigation was needed - is complete, the investigating person(s) will prepare a report detailing the findings and confirming whether or not any wrongdoing has occurred.
 The report will include any recommendations and details on how the matter can be rectified and whether or not a referral is required to an external organisation, such as the local authority or police.

 They will inform the person who raised the concern of the outcome of the investigation, though certain details may need to be restricted due to confidentiality.

 Beyond the immediate actions, the headteacher, trustees and other staff if necessary will review the relevant policies and procedures to prevent future occurrences of the same wrongdoing.

 Whilst we cannot always guarantee the outcome sought, we will try to deal with concerns fairly and in an appropriate way.

+7.2 Malicious or Vexatious Allegations

-Malicious or vexatious allegations Staff are encouraged to raise concerns when they believe there to potentially be an issue.
+Staff are encouraged to raise concerns when they believe there to potentially be an issue.
 If an allegation is made in good faith, but the investigation finds no wrongdoing, there will be no disciplinary action against the member of staff who raised the concern.

-If, however, an allegation is shown to be deliberately invented or malicious, the trust will consider whether any disciplinary action is appropriate against the person making the allegation.
-Escalating concerns TBGS encourages staff to raise their concerns internally, but recognises that staff may feel the need to report concerns to an external body.
+If, however, an allegation is shown to be deliberately invented or malicious, the school will consider whether any disciplinary action is appropriate against the person making the allegation.

+7.3 Escalating concerns

+TBGS encourages staff to raise their concerns internally, but recognises that staff may feel the need to report concerns to an external body.
 A list of prescribed bodies to whom staff can raise concerns with is included here.

 The Protect advice line, can also help staff when deciding whether to raise the concern to an external party.

+8. Related Policies

+- Staff grievance policy

+- Complaints policy

+- Safeguarding & Child protection policy

+- Allegations of Abuse Against Staff Policy

-Related Policies Staff grievance policy (add links) Complaints procedure (add links) Child protection policy (add links) 'TBGS's commitment to equality and diversity means that this policy has been screened in relation to the use of gender-neutral language, jargon-free plain English, recognition of the needs of disabled people, promotion of the positive duty in relation to race and disability
+TBGS's commitment to equality and diversity means that this policy has been screened in relation to the use of gender-neutral language, jargon-free plain English, recognition of the needs of people with a disability, promotion of the positive duty in relation to race and disability and avoidance of stereotypes.

-Reviewed & endorsed by the Personnel Committee - June 2021 and avoidance of stereotypes.
-This document is available in alternative formats on request.'
+This document is available in alternative formats on request.